Aveda: Controversy

 In 2009, Aveda (as a subsidiary of Estée Lauder Companies Inc.) was included by the BDS campaign as one of the "Top Ten Brands to Boycott This Christmas" because "This company’s chairman Ronald Lauder is also the chairman of the Jewish National Fund..."

-In 2011 Aveda was slammed at Park City, Utah, during the Evolution of Women in Social Media conference, also known as evo'11, for announcing their no-payment policy for bloggers reviewing their products.
+In 2011 Aveda was criticised by bloggers at Park City, Utah, during the Evolution of Women in Social Media conference, also known as evo'11, for announcing their no-payment policy for bloggers reviewing their products.

 Aveda was also criticized for using the brand name "Indigenous", as a denigration of indigenous peoples.
 They have since renamed the product line.

 Environment

-Through a partnership with Native Energy, Aveda has helped fund wind turbines.
+Through a partnership with Native, A Public Benefit Corporation, Aveda has helped fund wind turbines.
 Aveda claims that it purchases enough wind energy to power its primary manufacturing facility.
 The company "sends sustainability surveys to publications to help decide where to place its ads".